aftdev/framework/packages/filesystem/README.md

 ### Custom Adapters.

-The disk manager is a Zend Service Manager so you can add your own factories and aliases.
+The disk manager is a Lamninas Service Manager so you can add your own factories and aliases.
 Use the `disk_manager` config

 ```php